mrm-codes/forum-project/README.md

 To build this React App, I used Technologies like a desktop computer with Windows OS, and Visual Studio Code for programming the application.

 This React application was built using softwares like html, css, js and React js.
+For Backend: bcryptjs, cors, express, jsonwebtoken, mysql2, nodemon, sequelize and dotenv For Frontend: axios, react-icons, and react-router-dom.

 ## Future improvements
 For the future we intend to add features like:
-- Add or Backend the application for better data management;
+- Add user profile manager and roles;
-- Add an administrator to create users;
+- Add upvotes(likes, deslikes) and replies;
 - Add Nofifcations and correspondences (messages oor email);
-- Add Task time tracking, settong prioties and dues.